Launch or delay? Wrestling with your deadline.

 Editing and design are the two most important investments you can make in your book and your career as a professional author.
 Lots of authors get great editing and then hesitate to publish, rewriting, inserting typos and delaying publication yet again.
 Other authors don’t even bother with editing, or use their friends and family, even if they’re not familiar with the genre.

 Here’s the question.
 How done does your book have to be?
 Typos are bad, but genre books are often riddled with typos, and their readers don’t care much.
 Here’s a shocker.
 My friend Derek Murphy believes that if you’re writing genre fiction you just need to make sure the story’s good and you don’t have to spend a lot on professional editing.
 Derek writes genre fiction and knows how much he can get away with, and he works in the industry as an editor and designer, so I value his opinion.
-(You’ll find a video of Derek discussing editing in the next module.)
+(You’ll find a video of Derek in the Editing & Proofreading course.)

 But that’s genre fiction.
 Literary fiction has to be near-perfect to gain credibility.
 Ditto for business books and memoir.
 Oftentimes, books on programming, technology, and mechanics, especially how-to books, enjoy a more forgiving audience who just need the information.